rust-lang/book/src/ch01-03-hello-cargo.md

 ```

 Notice that this time we didn’t see output indicating that Cargo was compiling
 `hello_cargo`.
-Cargo figured out that the files hadn’t changed, so it just ran
+Cargo figured out that the files hadn’t changed, so it just run
 the binary.
 If you had modified your source code, Cargo would have rebuilt the
 project before running it, and you would have seen this output: